 - 1 ¾ sticks plus 2 teaspoons / 210 g butter, well chilled and diced.

 - 1 jar of jam: blueberry, raspberry, or mixed red fruit.
 NB: make sure it’s low in sugar.

 Place the egg yolks, cinnamon, baking powder, ground hazelnuts, sugar and flour in the bowl of a stand mixer (or mixing bowl).

 Add the diced butter and rum, if using.

 Beat with the paddle (K) beater until just combined and smooth, and no more!
 You can also use a pastry cutter.

-Line a tart ring or square, or other tart pan of your choice.
+Line a tart ring or square or another tart pan of your choice.

 Attendees of my tartlet classes have become true pros.
-This recipe is a cinch for them.
+This Linzertorte Recipe is a cinch for them.

 Pour the jam over the dough.
 It’s best to use a homemade, low-sugar jam, or else a low-sugar store-bought product.
 With ordinary jam, the tart would be far too sweet.

 Spread it out evenly.